Structural Reform of the UK banking sector

 - To comply with ring-fencing, HSBC separated its retail banking operations from its wholesale and investment divisions and changed the way HSBC is structured in the UK, including creating a new, ring-fenced bank, HSBC UK

-- On 21 May 2018, the transfer of our personal customers and most of our business customers in the UK from HSBC Bank plc to HSBC UK was approved by the High Court at the Sanction Hearing (the court order can be found at the following link:
+- On 21 May 2018, the transfer of our personal customers and most of our business customers in the UK from HSBC Bank plc to HSBC UK was approved by the High Court at the Sanction Hearing

 - On 01 July 2018 the transfer took place, ahead of the Government’s deadline of 01 January 2019